 There are no breaks for any of the GACE Program Admission assessment at home tests.

 - Will I be able to see my unofficial scores at the end of my test?

 You will have an opportunity to view unofficial scores at the end of your testing session.
-If an unofficial score is not provided, it means that further analysis must be conducted before scoring can be completed.
-This does not indicate a problem with the administration of your test and will not result in a delay in reporting your official score.
+If an unofficial score isn't provided, it means that further analysis must be conducted before scoring can be completed.
+This doesn't indicate a problem with the administration of your test and will not result in a delay.

 - What if I have a technical issue during my test?